emjjkk/emjjkk/README.md

-College student and software engineer, at the moment I mostly full-stack web development.
+College student and software engineer, at the moment I mostly do full-stack web development with NextJS or Django.
 I also build mobile apps, discord bots, and other things.
 I mostly work with Javascript and Python-based frameworks.